-- For direct laws and regulations, we considered the extent of compliance with those laws and regulations as part of our procedures on the related financial statement items. - For both direct and other laws and regulations, our procedures involved: making enquiry of those charged with governance and senior management for their awareness of any non-compliance of laws or regulations, enquiring about the policies that have been established to prevent non-compliance with laws and regulations by officers and employees, enquiring about the Company's methods of enforcing and monitoring compliance with such policies. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the entity level controls that the Company has established to address risks identified by the Company, or that otherwise seek to prevent, deter or detect fraud.
+- For direct laws and regulations, we considered the extent of compliance with those laws and regulations as part of our procedures on the related financial statement items. - For both direct and other laws and regulations, our procedures involved: making enquiry of those charged with governance and senior management for their awareness of any non-compliance of laws or regulations, enquiring about the policies that have been established to prevent non-compliance with laws and regulations by officers and employees, enquiring about the Company's methods of enforcing and monitoring compliance with such policies, and inspecting significant correspondence with the FCA. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the entity level controls that the Company has established to address risks identified by the Company, or that otherwise seek to prevent, deter or detect fraud.
 We also considered areas of significant judgement, performance targets, economic or external pressures and the impact these have on the control environment.
-We considered the risk of management override and designated revenue recognition to be a fraud risk.
-Our audit procedures included testing the appropriateness of a sample of revenue transactions recorded in the general ledger and also a specific focus on journals that appear to be high risk and evaluating the business rationale for significant and/or unusual transactions.
+We considered the risk of management override and designated revenue recognition and the valuation of complaints provision to be a fraud risk.
+Our audit procedures included testing the appropriateness of a sample of revenue transactions recorded in the general ledger and also a specific focus on journals that appear to be high risk, assessing and challenging management judgement on estimating complaint provisions and evaluating the business rationale for significant and/or unusual transactions.